 The pilot test phase is useless if you don't get feedback from the test subjects.
 Conduct surveys and focus group interviews several times over to ensure that you get accurate responses from all participants.

-This is the most effective business strategy to ensure your success when implementing new technology on a large scale.
+This is the most effective cybersecurity strategy to ensure success when implementing new technology on a large scale.

 Roll Out The New Technology